adobe/spectrum-css/.changeset/tasty-eagles-draw.md

 #### Note

-- Quiet styling does not apply to the inline variant for accessiblity reasons.
+- Quiet styling does not apply to the inline variant so that it is distinguishable from the surrounding text and the underline indicator is clear
 - `--mod-spectrum-link-font-weight` can be used to adjust inline variant to match surrounding text.
 Apply font weights to this mod `inherit` does not apply.

 ## New tokens